ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 Read the introduction material about fuzzing [here.](https://github.com/ouspg/fuzz-testing-beginners-guide)

-In this exercise, will be using [radamsa](https://gitlab.com/akihe/radamsa), which is a test case generator for general purpose robustness testing.
+In this exercise, will be using [radamsa](https://gitlab.com/akihe/radamsa), which is a test case generator for general-purpose robustness testing.

 You first need to install `radamsa` and its dependencies, in case they are not installed already.